COPRS/infrastructure/docs/user_manuals/how-to/Security.md

 **Scope: `Gateway`**

 OpenVpn client installed on gateway.
-The COTS can be configured by updating the file : ```infrastructure/platform/roles/security/openvpn/defaults/main.yml```
+The FOSS can be configured by updating the file : ```infrastructure/platform/roles/security/openvpn/defaults/main.yml```

 | Name | Function | Required |
 |------|----------|----------|